PedroNunes99/Impact-of-Social-Norms-in-the-Among-Us-Game/README.md

 ```
 python main.py 4
 ```
+In all execution modes, it is possible to pause the screen during any stage of a Voting Session.
+To do this, one can press `P` to pause, and then again to unpause.

 It is possible to reproduce our results and run the project in several different execution modes.
 Running `demo.py` will execute each of the execution modes 100 times and print out a summary for each execution in the following structure:
 ```